gogf/gf-site/docs/docs/开发工具/代码生成-gen/数据规范-gen dao.md

     gf gen dao [OPTION]

 OPTION
+    -p, --path                  directory path for generated files (default: "internal") -l, --link                  database configuration, the same as the ORM configuration of GoFrame -t, --tables                generate models only for given tables, multiple table names separated with ','
+    -x, --tablesEx              generate models excluding given tables, multiple table names separated with ','
+    -sp, --shardingPattern      sharding pattern for table name, e.g. "users_?" will be replace tables "users_001,
+                                users_002,..." to "users" dao
-    -p, --path                  directory path for generated files -l, --link                  database configuration, the same as the ORM configuration of GoFrame -t, --tables                generate models only for given tables, multiple table names separated with ',' -x, --tablesEx              generate models excluding given tables, multiple table names separated with ',' -g, --group                 specifying the configuration group name of database for generated ORM instance, it's not necessary and the default value is "default" -f, --prefix                add prefix for all table of specified link/database tables -r, --removePrefix          remove specified prefix of the table, multiple prefix separated with ',' -rf, --removeFieldPrefix    remove specified prefix of the field, multiple prefix separated with ','
+    -g, --group                 specifying the configuration group name of database for generated ORM instance,
+                                it's not necessary and the default value is "default" (default: "default") -f, --prefix                add prefix for all table of specified link/database tables -r, --removePrefix          remove specified prefix of the table, multiple prefix separated with ',' -rf, --removeFieldPrefix    remove specified prefix of the field, multiple prefix separated with ','